UniversityofWarwick/id7/README.md

 ### Running sample site locally

-1. Install Ruby ([< 2.4](https://github.com/brianmario/yajl-ruby/issues/170)) and run `gem install bundler`.
+1. Install Ruby and run `gem install bundler`.
 1. Install node.js.
 1. In the root `/id7` directory:
     1. Run `bundle install` to install dependent gems.
-    1. Run `npm install -g grunt-cli && npm install -d` to install grunt and other node.js dependencies.
+    1. Run `npm i` to install webpack and other node.js dependencies.
-    1. Run `grunt` to generate CSS/JS, which is used on the sample site.
-    1. Run `grunt serve` in the command line.
+    1. Run `npm run start` in the command line.
-1. Open <http://localhost:9001> in your browser, et voilà.
+1. Open <http://localhost:8080> in your browser, et voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

+## Upgrading from 1.x to 2.x

+From version 2.0.0, ID7 is built with webpack and a slightly different set of resources are delivered with the bundles.
+In your application you will need to do the following:

+* Replace references to `id7.min.css` with `id7.css`
+* Replace references to `id7-default-theme.min.css` with `id7-default-theme.css`
+* Replace references to `id7-bundle.min.js` with `id7-bundle.js`
+* `id7-standalone.js` was removed from the distribution; you should build your own bundle if you are using this

 ## Breaking changes

 - **1.2.0** - Now uses a custom Modernizr build (see _What's included_ above) with a minimal range of tests.
 If your application relies on other tests or shims which were included in previous versions, they will likely fail.
 - **1.4.0** - Support for Internet Explorer 8 was removed, and a reduced range of Modernizr tests is used as a result.
 - **1.6.0** - Font Awesome v5 is now used by default instead of v4.
 Icon identifier references may need to be updated, or the [shim](https://github.com/UniversityofWarwick/id7/#icons) included.
+- **2.0.0** - Now built with Webpack instead of Grunt.
+Removed non-minified resources from packages.
+Moved from typeahead.js to bootstrap-3-typeahead.

 ## Copyright and license